cmrust/rando/README.md

 - easy to use, run `pytest` and any tests named correctly will be run
 - easy to learn, uses builtin Python assert function, no new syntaxes

+### Why Gino?

+Gino implements an async ORM (Object-relational mapping) for PostgreSQL, built on top of SQLAlchemy, the most popular ORM for Python.

+SQLAlchemy comes with a large open source community providing excellent documentation and complex toolsets, such as Alembic for managing database migrations.

 ### Why GitHub Actions?

 There's no need for CD, or anything too fancy with regards to pipeline usage, in this project so far.
 Executing unit tests and running linters is enough for now and GitHub Actions is free and lives with the code removing any barriers to entry.